hamidthri/ParkingFreeSpacesPrediction/README.md

 ## Model Definition:
 __Neural Network Architecture__: The code defines a neural network model named ModelBase.
 The model consists of several fully connected layers with different activation functions (sigmoid and tanh) to capture complex patterns in the data.
 ## Training Process:
 1. Training Loop: The model is trained using an Adam optimizer and mean squared error loss.
-The training loop runs for 200 epochs.
-For each epoch, the model is trained using batches of data.

 2. __Real-Time Visualization__: During training, the code dynamically updates two plots in real-time: